seanlynch/waterfinity/readme.md

 * *Source* liquid always tries to produce more flowing liquid.
 * *Flowing* liquid evens out with its neighbours.
 * Thin liquid runs towards holes up to N blocks away.
-* Almost even liquid (1 layer difference) jitters randomly if it is not nearly empty, so all bodies even out "eventually".
+* If jittering is enabled, almost even liquid will jitter around randomly, so all bodies even out "eventually".

 ## Mod support